waliarubal/Jaya/README.md

 ## Jaya - Cross Plat

 **Jaya - Cross Plat** is a small .NET Core based cross platform plug-able file explorer application which runs on Windows, Mac and Linux.
-It currently allows browsing of file system and Dropbox accounts but will include integrations of additional cloud storage services like Google Drive, Sky Drive, Box, etc. in future.
+It currently allows browsing of file system and Dropbox accounts but will include integrations of additional cloud storage services like Google Drive, OneDrive, Box, etc. in near future.

+Support for below mentioned cloud storage services are complete (or planned) as of now.
+If you would like addition of more cloud storage services, please raise request [here](https://github.com/waliarubal/Jaya/issues).
+- [x] Dropbox
+- [ ] Google Drive
+- [ ] Microsoft OneDrive
+- [ ] Box
+- [ ] IDrive
+- [ ] SugarSync
+- [ ] Apple iCloud Drive
+- [ ] pCloud
+- [ ] Media Fire

 This project is in beta at the moment so it's not suitable for general use.